 Monitoring This section should outline how the school assessed the pupil's progress and attainment during the case study period.

-Progress during case s study duration
+Progress during case study duration

-Prior attendance average xx %
+Prior attendance average хх %

-End of case study atte ndance average xx %
+End of case study attendance average xx %

-Impact:

-Impact on the pupils' This space to highlight how the interventions used have impacted on the pupils' wellbeing and behaviour.
+Impact: Impact on the pupils' wellbeing and behaviour This space to highlight how the interventions used have impacted on the pupils' wellbeing and behaviour.
 You should indicate where there has been no evidence of impact, to determine where changes to the methods used to increase pupil attendance should be considered.

-wellbeing and behaviour

 Impact on the pupils' attainment and progress Use this space to highlight how the interventions used have impacted on the pupils' attainment and progress, i.e. have there been improvements?
 You should indicate where there has been no evidence of impact, to determine where changes to the methods used to increase pupil attendance and engagement should be considered.

-You should discuss the impact of the interventions used with the pupils' parents and begin to discuss the next steps with them.
+Parents' views You should discuss the impact of the interventions used with the pupils' parents and begin to discuss the next steps with them.
 Summaries of discussions with parents should be included here.
 This section can also be amended to include the views of social workers or carers.

-Parents' views

-The pupils should be given the opportunity to discuss their opinions how they feel their progress and wellbeing has been affected.
-Cons the interventions, e.g. do you find weekly meetings helpful?
-This interventions the next steps that you take.
-Pupil views nd wellbeing has been affected.
-Cons sider asking them questions about
+Pupil views The pupils should be given the opportunity to discuss their opinions of the interventions used and how they feel their progress and wellbeing has been affected.
+Consider asking them questions about the interventions, e.g. do you find weekly meetings helpful?
+This information can be used to inform the next steps that you take.

 Next Steps: